Data Note: Further Reductions in Navigator Funding for Federal Marketplace States

 New Program Changes for Navigators

-The FOA specifies other changes in Navigator program qualifications and duties for the coming year.
+The funding announcement (FOA) for the coming year specifies other changes in Navigator program qualifications and duties for the coming year.
 These changes include:

 The FOA stresses educating consumers about non-QHP coverage options. – The FOA encourages applicants to educate consumers about coverage options in addition to QHPs, such as association health plans and short-term, limited duration insurance.
 New association health plan options will not have to meet all ACA standards for marketplace plans, such as gender and age rating rules and the requirement to cover essential health benefits.
 Short-term limited duration (STLD) policies are not subject to any ACA rules, including the prohibition on denying or excluding coverage for pre-existing conditions.
 To the extent that healthier consumers are attracted to or steered towards these less regulated products, the cost of ACA-compliant policies, which people with pre-existing conditions rely on, will increase.